Action: Implement community control of patrolling, banning hunting and removing snares

 - A before-and-after study in Cameroon found that no incidents of gorilla poaching occurred over three years after implementation of community control and monitoring of illegal activities.

-- A site comparison in Nigeria found that there were more gorillas and chimpanzees in an area managed by a community conservation organisation than in areas not managed by local communities.
+- A site comparison study in Nigeria found that there were more gorillas and chimpanzees in an area managed by a community conservation organisation than in areas not managed by local communities.

 For this intervention, it is the community and not government staff, which implements all patrolling activities (including snare removals) and controls hunting bans.